R-Cardenas/uea-website/content/project/internal_project/index.md

 <br />

-Dr Mark Williams provided us with high quality DNA-exome sequence from 3D culture tumoroid and organoid cultures that were patient matched to be processed by our somatic variant discovery pipeline.
+Dr Mark Williams and his team are interested in the genetics of colorectal cancer, utilising complex 3D culturing techniques to identify potentially novel and effective treatment strategies.
+Dr Williams provided us with high quality DNA-exome sequence from patient matched tumoroid and organoid cultures to be processed by our somatic variant discovery pipeline.
 As described in our somatic pipelines [section](https://uea-med-pipelines.netlify.app/publication/somatic_variant/), the sanger cgpWXS and GATK mutect2 tools were utilised to identify high confidence variants specific to the tumor samples.
-Results were summarised in the html report shown below:
+Below shows an example of some summary results produced by this project:

 <br />